gumupaier/Flask-Graphene-Demo/README.md

-# Flask / SQLAlchemy / Graphene Toy
+# Flask / SQLAlchemy / Graphene Demo

 This project serves as a demo model to show what an implementation of GraphQL with a typical Flask/SQLAlchemy setup might look like, and how the routing